She Cleans Up Nicely

 - Subverted in "Robot of Sherwood" where Clara puts on a stunning red velvet dress, commenting that it might be a bit much.
 Her last Doctor would have been speechless, but her current Doctor couldn't care less.

-- Friends: When Rachel heads out for her first night out with the girls since having Emma, she does this.
+- Friends: When Rachel (who is very beautiful all the time) heads out for her first night out with the girls since having her baby Emma, she is even more careful about her appearance.
 As Ross puts it: "You clean up good!"
 "You clean up good" is how the trope is usually phrased in Westerns.
-Ross is invoking it.

 - Glee: Plays this straight with Quinn and Finn in the episode "Prom Queen", and Quinn does look amazing, though it's hardly a revelation since Quinn is generally said by many/most to be the prettiest girl in school.

 - Good Luck Charlie: Tomboy Jo, in "Duncan vs. Duncan", turns up on the doorstep in a dress for the cotillion, prompting a jaw drop and "wow" from Gabe.

 - H2O: Just Add Water: In one episode Zane buys tomboy Rikki a dress for her to wear at a dinner party at his house.
 Emma is at the dinner and her jaw drops when she sees Rikki walking down the stairs in the dress with her hair down.
 She's seen wearing dresses more frequently afterwards.

 - Hana Yori Dango: In this live action drama, Tsukushi originally comes to Shizuka's party, she's the only one not in a stylish dress.
 After getting pushed into a swimming pool, Shizuka dolls her up with much make-up, hair pampering and a beautiful dress.
 Needless to say, she finally gets everyone's attention.